ashutoshsahoo1050/Analog-IC/README.md

 6. **Frequency response, feedback, stability, and compensation in analog circuits are analyzed in detail.**
 7. **Practical sessions involve using CAD tools for simulation and verification of circuit performance.**
 8. **Noise, nonlinearity, and mismatch in analog IC design are also discussed to improve real-world circuit robustness.**
-9. **By the end, you will be able to design, simulate, and analyze small to medium-scale analog and mixed-signal ICs.**

 # COURSE OUTCOME
    - Design of Analog ICs in the context of electronic system design